 How could Brexit affect music festivals?

-Music festivals are a massive part of British culture, with a chance to hang out in a muddy field, drink warm cider and, most importantly, see a huge number of bands in one weekend.

-This summer gave us an excellent season of festivals - but will things be different next year?

-BBC online political reporter Jennifer Scott ask fans, artists and industry experts about their predictions for a post-Brexit festival season.
+Fans, artists and industry experts give their predictions for a post-Brexit festival season.

 -